ShamaTorgal/M1_calendar_UTIL/1_Requirements/README.md

 ## Description
-* can perform operations like finding the day corresponding to a given date, month and the year which were asked.
+*t This can perform operations like finding the day corresponding to a given date, month and the year which were asked.
 ## Requirements
 * High Level Requirements
 ## Features of my project